gabszs/portfolio-web/src/content/blog/vps-deploy-with-caprover.md

   - cloud
   - digital-ocean
   - deploy-series
-description: "easily deploy your containers"
+description: "a easy way deploy your apis and websites with your domain"
 ---

 Deploy series: in this first episode, we going to cover a basic deploy of docker containers using capRover, DigitalOcean Droplet (VPS) and cloudflare for our DNS.